Immunotherapy medicines use the power of your body’s immune system to attack cancer cells.

 - immune targeted therapies

-Right now, there are three immunotherapies approved by the U.S. Food and Drug Administration (FDA) to treat breast cancer: the immune targeted therapies Herceptin (chemical name: trastuzumab), Perjeta (chemical name: pertuzumab), and Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine).
+Right now, there are three targeted immunotherapies approved by the U.S. Food and Drug Administration (FDA) to treat breast cancer: Herceptin (chemical name: trastuzumab), Perjeta (chemical name: pertuzumab), and Kadcyla (chemical name: T-DM1 or ado-trastuzumab emtansine).
 These three medicines treat HER2-positive breast cancer by targeting the HER2 receptors on breast cancer cells.

 Scientists are studying the immunogenicity of breast cancer -- how to provoke the immune system to respond to breast cancer -- as well specific immunotherapies.
 Stay tuned to Breastcancer.org for the latest updates.